 Minimalism in fashion took root during the post-war period, when a yearning for simplicity, functionality, and a fundamental approach to life was prevalent.
 Key designers from Japan, Europe, and America adopted this spirit and incorporated it into their design ethos.

-Figures of profound influence, such as Yohji Yamamoto, Rei Kawakubo, Jil Sander, Maison Margiela, Helmut Lang, and Calvin Klein, played a significant role in the minimalist fashion narrative.
+Profoundly influential figures, such as Yohji Yamamoto, Rei Kawakubo, Jil Sander, Maison Margiela, Helmut Lang, and Calvin Klein, played a significant role in the minimalist fashion narrative.
 Each, with their distinct outlook and cultural imprint, has enriched the minimalist aesthetic, making it a compelling facet of the global fashion landscape.

 Yohji Yamamoto